hldohaga/upfnabp/litlead.md

 Their findings identify that there might be 'too much' salt reduction possible.
 They provide an explanation as to how low sodium levels may causes issues.

-Straluzzo et al identifies He et al @hefjm as a source for hypertension and salt.
+D'Elia et al, in their systematic review, look at arterial stiffness pressure wave velocity 'PWV' and show that this increases with salt intake.
+This arterial stiffness is potentially more sensitive to sodium intake than BP.
+They included 11 studies, of 14 cohorts and 431 participants studied over 1-6 weeks.
+Reducing sodium intake by 89.3mmol/day was associated with 2.84% (CI0.51-5.08) reduction in PWV.

+D'Elia's results show that BP is less accurately predicted than arterial stiffness.
+This may be a cause of the equivocal results found by studies looking at BP.

+Straluzzo et al identified 19 cohort samples, with 117025 participants followed for 3.5-19 years, resulting in over 11000 vascular events.
+Identifying small, but statistically significant relative risk values.

+Ma et al studied 24 hour sodium excretion.
+This is more reliable than reported intake, or intake calculated from food values.
+Their older group was studied for 8.8 years.
+An increase of 1000 mg/day in sodium excretion was associated with an 18% increase in cardiovascular risk (hazard ratio, 1.18; 95% CI, 1.08 to 1.29).

+These papers agree that sodium intake is associated with increased BP and cardiovascular issues.

 ## Literature review Conclusion

-Of the identified papers the majority describe 2/3 elements, UPF or salt intake or BP/ CVD .
+Of the identified papers the majority describe 2 elements out of the 3 , UPF or salt intake or BP/ CVD, this is the gap in the literature which the current is intended to address.

-They show an odds ratio for cvd with raised sodium intake and hypertension with high UPF intake.
+They show an odds ratio for CVD with raised sodium intake and hypertension with high UPF intake.
 They suggests BP is an uncertain outcome measurement.
 Papers often look to CVD outcomes as stronger endpoints.

-Where UPF exposure has been studied with hypertension as an endpoint the cross-sectional studies have identified a link in adults, but sometimes there is an inverse gradient.
+Where UPF exposure has been studied with hypertension as an endpoint the cross-sectional studies have identified a link in adults, less in women or children.
 The cohort studies are consistent in showing a small but measurable positive effect.
 This is also identified in the meta-analyses.

-This study aims to identify these two effects within a large representative cross-sectional population.
+This study aims to identify these two effects at the same time within a large representative cross-sectional population thereby answering this gap.
 The relationship between these two effects can be shown by studying both in the same population.
-This study also gives the opportunity to consider if there are associated factors.
+This study also gives the opportunity to consider if there are associated factors and to understand the public health implications.

 ## Research Question

 Using PICO @bruce2018 approach,

-In adults and children across the four home nations of the UK between 2008 and 2019, did exposure to high sodium dietary intake, and or high UPF dietary intake, compared to lower exposure, increase the odds of having a mean systolic blood pressure of over 140mmHg?
+In adults and children across the four home nations of the UK between 2008 and 2019, how much exposure to high sodium dietary intake, and or high UPF dietary intake, compared to lower exposure, increased the odds of having a mean systolic blood pressure of over 140mmHg?

-This primary question can be split into parts,

-For a representative population across the UK What was dietary intake of UPF between 2008 and 2019?
-What was dietary intake of salt between 2008 and 2019?
-What was BP between 2008 and 2019?
-What was the correlation between these?

-In addition it may be possible to consider, How did each of these change over that time?
-Is there evidence of interaction between these?
-Was UPF or Na most important in these changes?
+In addition it may be possible to consider, if there is evidence of interaction between these and is UPF or sodium most important in these changes?

 ## Objectives